-Unlike the EB-5 Visa program, which required job creation and had a limited number of visas available each year, the Trump Card is positioned as a premium alternative with potentially unlimited issuances and faster processing times.
-Successful applicants would receive U.S. Green Card privileges, including permanent residency and a possible pathway to citizenship.
+Unlike the EB-5 Visa program, which required job creation and had a limited number of visas available each year, the Trump Card is positioned as a premium alternative with faster processing times.
+Successful applicants receive U.S. Green Card privileges, including permanent residency and a possible pathway to citizenship.

 With a significantly higher investment threshold, the U.S Gold Card aims to attract ultra-high-net-worth individuals while boosting foreign direct investment in the US economy.